 The mission of Patient Care Coordination is to develop and maintain interoperability profiles to support coordination of care for patients where care crosses providers, patient conditions and health concerns, or time.

-Strategic Goals

-Todo: add goals

 Activity:

 Domain Scope: As defined by the Vision and Mission Statements above

 Current Cycle Timeline/Milestones: http://wiki.ihe.net/index.php?title=PCC_Development_Timeline

-Todo: update on wiki with known dates

 Background: IHE PCC was established by HIMSS and ACP in 2004 and the Nursing Sub-committee was added in 2008 as this clinical discipline expressed an interest in incorporating nursing documentation into the IHE profile process.